Skip to main content

 How to Become an Athletic Director

-If you don’t already have a master’s degree, your first step would be to look into programs that prepare you for the demands of an AD job by giving you the latest methodology and best practices of teaching and leadership.
-St. Thomas University’s Master of Science in Educational Leadership online is a practical option.
-The entire program can be completed in as little as 12 months, while you continue working in your present position.
+If you don’t already have a master’s degree, you can explore programs that prepare you for the demands of an AD job by giving you the latest methodologies and best practices of teaching and leadership.
+St. Thomas University’s online M.S. in Educational Leadership equips you with the administrative, financial and legal knowledge post-secondary AD roles demand.
+You can also complete the program in as few as 12 months, preparing yourself to launch a career as an athletic director.

 Learn more about STU’s Master of Science in Educational Leadership online program.